-Sometimes, our approach to guiding a child towards appropriate behavior is based on our perception of what that child should or should not do rather than on what would authentically empower the child.
+Parenting practices often use shame based messages that are rooted in the perception of what that child should or should not do rather than on what would authentically empower the child.
+We need to shift our attention from communicating shame to empowering authenticity.
 A should-based message is a shame-based message.
 We use these messages with ourselves as well.
 How many times a day do you think, “I should be doing this” or “I should feel…” Shoulding your child is shaming your child.
 Shoulding yourself is shaming yourself.
 Even more, every time you should yourself or a child you are creating dysregulation.
 Since you are shoulding yourself, you are challenging yourself.
 This stimulates your nervous system to respond to a perceived affront.
 You send your nervous system into a fight, flight, or freeze (fall asleep) response.
 It is important to look at how you talk with and discipline your child to see if the messages you are sending as a parent include shame based messages.
 Shaming children is not an effective discipline strategy and has negative affects on child development.
 This article will provide strategies on how to stop shaming your child and yourself.

 A should message is not in alignment with an individual’s authentic self.
 A should message is a comparison between who you are and a fantasy version of who you think you should be.
 For children, a should message from a caregiver is a comparison between the authentic self and who someone else expects them to be.